HasanAshab/story-line/FEATURES.md

 - **Navigation Protection**: Warns users before leaving the app to prevent accidental data loss
 - **Browser Back Button**: Smart handling of browser navigation with confirmation dialogs
 - **Quick Navigation**: Jump to any paragraph instantly with visual highlighting and smooth scrolling
-- **Sticky Controls**: Always-visible floating buttons for top/bottom navigation
+- **Smart Controls**: Contextual floating buttons that show/hide based on scroll position and user needs
 - **Fast Prompts**: Simple prompt dialogs instead of complex modals for speed

 ## 🔧 Technical Features